NextEra Energy Inc. (NEE)'s Financial Results Comparing With Companhia Energetica de Minas Gerais (NYSE:CIG) | New Business Observer

 |4%

-A beta of 0.22 shows that NextEra Energy Inc. is 78.00% less volatile than Standard and Poor’s 500.
+NextEra Energy Inc. is 78.00% less volatile than Standard and Poor’s 500 due to its 0.22 beta.
 In other hand, Companhia Energetica de Minas Gerais has beta of 0.25 which is 75.00% less volatile than Standard and Poor’s 500.

 Liquidity

-NextEra Energy Inc.’s Current Ratio is 0.5 while its Quick Ratio is 0.4.
-On the competitive side is, Companhia Energetica de Minas Gerais which has a 1.2 Current Ratio and a 1.2 Quick Ratio.
-Companhia Energetica de Minas Gerais is better positioned to pay off short and long-term obligations compared to NextEra Energy Inc.
+NextEra Energy Inc. has a Current Ratio of 0.5 and a Quick Ratio of 0.4.
+Competitively, Companhia Energetica de Minas Gerais’s Current Ratio is 1.2 and has 1.2 Quick Ratio.
+Companhia Energetica de Minas Gerais’s better ability to pay short and long-term obligations than NextEra Energy Inc.

 Analyst Recommendations

-The table shown features the ratings and recommendations for NextEra Energy Inc. and Companhia Energetica de Minas Gerais.
+Recommendations and Ratings for NextEra Energy Inc. and Companhia Energetica de Minas Gerais can be find in next table.

 |Sell Ratings